SPECIAL LABOUR POLICY FOR MIGRANTS

-Okomu Oil Palm Company (OOPC) is committed to eradicating all forms of forced labor in our company's workforce and is committed to ethical and fair employment of migrant workers.
+Okomu Oil Palm Company Plc (OOPC) is committed to eradicating all forms of forced labor in our Company's workforce and is committed to ethical and fair employment of migrant workers.

-OOPC aims to fulfill its obligations under this policy by establishing a comprehensive set of standards that we require our company/contractors to adhere to in order to offer the greatest protection to this class of workers.
+OOPC aims to fulfil its obligations under this policy by establishing a comprehensive set of standards that we require our Company/contractors to adhere to in order to offer the greatest protection to this class of workers.

 OOPC has devised the following measures to protect the rights of migrants and promote equality in the work place.

 - OOPC will safeguard the fundamental human rights of the migrant workers to make an honest living through diligence and hard work.
 Migrant workers shall not be subject to any discrimination in any aspect of our employment relationship.

 - The confiscation or withholding of worker's original personal identity documents including passports, visas, or immigration clearances is strictly prohibited.
 Identification documents can only be kept by the employer/contractor where consent has been obtained from the worker.

 - Contracts are signed, by the migrant worker and the contractor, at the beginning of the recruitment process.
 Contractors will ensure workers are allowed to independently review the contract and, where workers are illiterate, the contract should be read out loud in full to the worker in their own language before asking them to sign.
 The use of supplementary agreements or the practice of substituting the original contract of employment or any of its provisions with those that are less favorable to migrant workers are strictly prohibited and any contractor found to be engaging in such will face losing their contract with OOPC.